I Find the Stock Market Scary—Can I Just Close My Eyes and Put My Money in a Savings Account? | Wealthsimple

 Look, there are going to be downturns.
 There will be recessions.
 There could even be a depression!
 But one of the things that has held steady through history is that the stock market tends to grow as the economy grows, as wages grow.
 That doesn’t mean it’ll always happen that way, but the odds are it will.
 I think that if you can maintain a level head and take the longer-term view, then even if something happens tomorrow or five years from now, you understand that the financial cost of being out of the market is far more painful than any event you fear.

 No!
 The stock market is something that does not come without risk.
 Here’s the thing about investing in general: If you take no risk, you should expect no return.
 The corollary to that, of course, is if you want a high return, you should expect a lot of risk.
-A program of guarantees, like the CDIC, covers investments that are very low-risk with very little return.
 So unless you have so much money you don’t really need returns, there are no guarantees.

 I’ve been thinking about what I call a Nervous Nelly strategy—mitigating risk by investing slowly over a long period of time rather than putting in a whole lot of money all at once.

-What you’re talking about is called dollar-cost averaging.
+What you’re talking about is called pound-cost averaging.
 We like that approach.
 First, it’s never a bad idea to start with a floatie or some water wings when you're learning how to swim.
 You’ll get a sense for how investing works and what market fluctuations look and feel like.
 Second, if you invest, say, every month, you’ll avoid putting all your money into the market when it’s at a particularly high moment.
-And last, from a behavioural standpoint, it’s often more successful to set things up so you’re investing systematically—direct deposit, for instance.
-It happens every month or every paycheque, and you don’t have to decide whether now is a good time or not.
+And last, from a behavioural standpoint, it’s often more successful to set things up so you’re investing systematically—direct debits, for instance.
+It happens every month or every pay cheque, and you don’t have to decide whether now is a good time or not.

 OK, so I have some questions about bond funds.
 I know that they generally offer lower returns than investing in equities, but I also hear they’re considered safer.
 My first question is a little dumb: What exactly is a bond?

 Think of bonds as the debt of companies.
-It’s like a mortgage, except in this scenario, you’re the bank.
+It’s like a loan, except in this scenario, you’re the bank.
 You’re agreeing to lend these companies money, and they’re agreeing to pay you a certain interest rate for a specific period of time.
-It’s considered safer because as long as the company is in business, you’ll get your money back.
+It’s considered safer because as long as the company is in business and is solvent, you’ll get your money back.

 My second question is: Are bond funds my Goldilocks sweet spot?
 Like, if equities are too volatile and savings accounts too conservative, maybe bonds are just right?